Online-Supermarket Points|Separate the First-Time High Value from the Weekly Build-Up

 Recover the High-Value First-Time Offer "Across Multiple Services in Turn"

-A point not to miss in online-supermarket points is the high-value first-time campaign for new registration/first purchase.
+A point not to miss in online-supermarket rewards is the high-value first-time campaign for new registration/first purchase.
 A substantial sum worth several hundred to several thousand yen is taken at once, making it efficient.
 But since a first-time offer is basically once per service, recovering it methodically is the trick.

-- Use multiple services' first-time offers in turn: Rakuten-type, Aeon-type, delivery specialists — staggering the timing and using each service's first-time offer in turn lets you take each high value.
+- Use multiple services' first-time offers in turn: Rakuten-type, AEON-type, delivery specialists — staggering the timing and using each service's first-time offer in turn lets you take each high value.

 - Always route the first time: because the amount is large, forgetting to route is the biggest loss.
 Always route the point site before registration/first order.